Trial Run

 Stage Four

-Once the data, charts and the practical details of setting up the meeting and developing the processes to support the meetings are in place, as well as the training of the Strategy Module, they are now required to practice the meetings they are going to conduct without their group being present, with the support of their colleagues and management structure.
+Once the data, charts and the practical details of setting up the meeting and developing the processes to support the meetings are in place, as well as the training given in the Strategy Module, they are now required to practice the meetings they are going to conduct without their group being present but with the support of their colleagues and management structure.

 Like any good theater production, the rehearsals and dress rehearsals can be the making or the breaking of the production.
-The same applies to the Trial Runs.
+The same applies to the Trial Runs for the First Level Green Room meetings.

 In companies where great attention has been paid to this essential period of training, remarkable success has been achieved at the start up and in the conducting of subsequent meetings.